Delta456/range/README.md

 ## Features

-- Make `range` arrays easily
+- Make `range` easily
 - Make ranges for `int` and `f32`
-- Positive as well as Negative Support!
+- Positive as well as negative support!
 - No need to write the whole for loop! (*this maybe slower than the normal one*)
 - Use `range` for functional programming
-- Full Python's `range()` functionality
+- Support iterators.
+Long ranges without high memory allocation.
+- Half open-open ranges `[from,to]`

 ## Installation